w4-steve/javascript/README.md

     function getType() {
       console.log('fetching type...');

-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type' const type = this._type || 'no type';

       return type;